mrciolino/wiki-backup/timeline.md

 - The party meets King Lancel Highhold.
 - [Escape From Sigil](/Events/escape-from-sigil)
 - The party reunites at the Magical College of Highhold with the addition of Elira.
 - The party continue fighting Illithids.
-Os uses Dominate Monster to dominate one of thr Illithids.
+Os uses Dominate Monster to dominate one of the Illithids.
 - The party meets Archmage Snorri
 - Bazzdows picks up some assassination notes off the ground.
 - assassination note 1) the emperor- salavation guarenteed